Pennsylvania Route 837: Allegheny County

 In West Elizabeth PA 837 is known as 5th Street (alternately, the Charles McDevitt Memorial Highway, after the former Mayor of that town) before it intersects PA 51 at the Elizabeth Bridge and turns back to the northwest toward the city of Clairton.

-In Clairton, PA 837 is known as State Street and passes the Clairton Works, a large coke manufacturer.
+In Clairton, PA 837 is known as State Street and passes Clairton Coke Works, a large coke manufacturer.
 Paralleling the Monongahela River, winds through the borough of Dravosburg and the city of Duquesne.
 Upon leaving Duquesne, Route 837 becomes Kennywood Blvd. as it passes Kennywood Park, a well-known amusement park in western Pennsylvania.

 Shortly after passing Kennywood, PA 837 becomes 8th Avenue in the borough of Homestead.
 In Homestead, the highway passes The Waterfront, a large shopping center on the banks of the Monongahela.
 West of Homestead, PA 837 encounters a complex interchange with PA 885, Baldwin Rd., and Glass Run Rd.

 PA 837 becomes East Carson Street in the South Side Flats neighborhood of the city of Pittsburgh.
 East Carson Street is the main road of a major business district in the South Side.
 Carson Street then passes Station Square before travelling under the Fort Pitt Bridge and ending at the West End Circle.

 PA 837 spends almost 25 mi in Allegheny County.
 It is the south end of five bridges in Pittsburgh and passes under two others.